From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical spacetimes: Dynamical Potential Formalism

+The conditions $\frac{\partial r_o}{\partial\lambda}=\frac{\partial^2 r_o}{\partial\lambda^2}=0$ imply that $r$ depends on the affine parameter $\lambda$ only through its time dependence, not directly on $\lambda$, as illustrated in Fig.~\ref{fig1}.
 The above arguments explain why the evolution equations for circular orbits in dynamical spacetime can be derived from Eqs.
 (A.1) and (A.5) in~\cite{Mishra:2019trb}, as well as Eqs.
 (4.1) and (4.8) in~\cite{Song:2021ziq}.
-Following the steps outlined in~\cite{Mishra:2019trb,Song:2021ziq}, and using Eqs. (\ref{LagrangianDynamical}), (\ref{dynamicalconditions1}), (\ref{dynamicalconditions2}), and the geodesic equations, one can derive the evolution equations of circular orbits in a dynamical spherically symmetric spacetime.
+Following the steps outlined in~\cite{Mishra:2019trb,Song:2021ziq}, and using Eqs. (\ref{LagrangianDynamical}), (\ref{dynamicalconditions1}), (\ref{dynamicalconditions2}), and the geodesic equations,one can derive the evolution equations for circular orbits in a general dynamical spherically symmetric spacetime.

-Below, we introduce the dynamical potential to study the evolution equations of circular orbits in dynamical spacetime.
-Combining Eqs.(\ref{Ldynamical}), (\ref{normalize}), and (\ref{R1}), we obtain